-The tiny guesthouse on our property is 96% complete!
+We purchased our 105 year old farmhouse a little over a year ago and have been working on renovating a tiny guesthouse on our property.
+The guesthouse is 96% complete!
 We’re just installing the baseboards in the upstairs loft and then need install a railing on the outside deck.
 Then we’ll finally be FINISHED!!

 While we’re working on that I wanted to address another essential “nuts and bolts” item of this remodel project.
 Last week we talked about heating and today we’re turning our attention to another critical matter: